lena-wi/Weininsel-Wehr/README.md

 -   **Backend**: Supabase (for database and authentication)
 -   **Mobile Optimization**: Fully responsive design using CSS Grid and Flexbox for a seamless experience across devices.
 -   **Python Script**: Utilizes Supabase for uploading PDF files and managing data.
+-   **Google Calendar API**: Integrated to fetch and display upcoming events.

 ## Contributing